 Neil Powell produces sculptural objects using a varied range of materials and idioms, from objects through to printed matter.
 More visible collaborations include work with Dr Michael Corris and Art & Language, (‘The Artist Out of Work’, Museum of Modern Art, New York 2000).
 He also works with artists as diverse as Lawrence Weiner, Alfredo Jaar, and the late Ian Hamilton Finlay, whose works formed part of the successful exhibition ‘A Spectre at The Feast’, which he curated in downtown Manhattan, New York City.
 Neil Powell’s sculptural and written works attempt to problematise the linguistic turn in art from the mid 20th Century onward.
 Of special interest are areas such as Concrete Poetry, Sculpture in all its guises, and forms of Conceptual and environmental art.
 Read Neil’s staff profile.

-As Dean of Arts and Design at NUA, Dr Carlisle is responsible for the development and academic health of the BA courses in the Faculty.
+As Dean of Arts and Design at NUA, Professor Carlisle is responsible for the development and academic health of the BA courses in the Faculty.
 She is a member of the University’s Strategic Management Group, playing a key role in advising on academic developments and future plans.
 She has overall responsibility for taught postgraduate courses in the University and supervises research students engaged in practice-led doctoral research.
-Dr Carlisle continues to be involved in design education and research and her own digital textile design practice.
-Read Dr Carlisle’s staff profile.
+Professor Carlisle continues to be involved in design education and research and her own digital textile design practice.
+Read Professor Carlisle’s staff profile.

 Find information relating to the way NUA is governed and how decisions are made.
 It includes information on the legal status of the institution, which individual member of staff or group within the organisation is responsible for specific functions and where they fit in the overall structure of the organisation.